Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-48

 The walk to Gate C is 700 meters.
 The walk to Gate A is 300 meters.

-1. The walk to Gate C is longer the walk to Gate A.
+1. The walk to Gate C is more long than the walk to Gate A.

-2. The walk to Gate C is more long than the walk to Gate A.
+2. The walk to Gate C is longer than the walk to Gate A.

-3. The walk to Gate C is longer than the walk to Gate A.
+3. The walk to Gate C is longer the walk to Gate A.

 4. The walk to Gate C is not as long as the walk to Gate A.